-Settings and actual values are accessible from the front panel and the EnerVista software.
+Settings and actual values can be accessed from the front panel or EnerVista software.

-The M60 uses flash memory technology that allows field upgrading as new features are added.
+The T35 uses flash memory technology that allows field upgrading as new features are added.
 Firmware and software are upgradable.

 The following single-line diagram illustrates the relay functionality using American National Standards Institute (ANSI) device numbers.